The 2018 race is Sunday 30th September and entries will open on Sunday 1st April and a link to enter will appear on this page.

 These races are run under FRA rules.

 Both races have a timed-out road crossing at the A51.
-Because of the heavy traffic on this road, and to avoid the hazard that has been caused by a very small minority of competitors ignoring marshals' instructions in the past, there will be a time-out of a maximum of 90 seconds.
-All competitors must punch the electronic controls both before and after the road crossing; and must then cross the road strictly under the marshals' instructions.
-The time taken between the two controls will be deducted from the overall time for the race; the time deducted will be shown on the printout which each competitor receives at the finish.
-Any competitor not punching both controls will not receive a deduction for the crossing time.
-We have taken this action in the interests of competitor safety in the race.
+Because of the heavy traffic on this road, and to avoid the hazard that has been caused by a very small minority of competitors ignoring marshals' instructions in the past, there is a time-out of a maximum of 90 seconds.
+All competitors must cross the chip-timing mats both before and after the road crossing; and must then cross the road strictly under the marshals' instructions.
+The time taken between the two controls will be deducted from the overall time for the race; the time deducted will be shown on the final results which each competitor receives as they finish.
+Any competitor not observing this time out will be disqualified in the interests of competitor safety in the race.

-If you want to find out a little more about the history of the Sandstone Trail Race then take a look at the Race History page.
+If you want to find out a little more about the history of the Sandstone Trail Race and more detailed information then take a look at the Race History page.

 The actual route the Sandstone Trail Race follows is detailed on the Race Route page.
 The route is quite easy to follow and is often waymarked by the distictive yellow, circular Sandstone Trail markers on posts, styles and gates.

 Potential race winners, however, are strongly advised check out the public footpath sections beforehand.
-Please do not run across the field diversion after Primrose Hill as this is private ground and only open to us on race day
+Please do not run across the field diversion after Primrose Hill at Organsdale Farm as this is private ground and only open to us on race day thanks to the generosity of the farmers.